JWalshe86/lab-tests-online-jw/README.md

 lando drush si -y
 ```

-6. Visit the new site @ `http://drupal9-full.lndo.site`

-7. For more information on how to configure your site, check out the [documentation](https://docs.lando.dev/config/lagoon.html).
+6. And now we have a fully working local Drupal site on Lando!
+For more information on how to deploy your site, check out our documentation or our deployment demo.

 ## What does the template do?